-Commercialisation is the process of bringing new products or services to market.
+Commercialisation is the process of introducing new products or services to the market for the public to access.
+This process is employed by for-profit and social enterprises as well as many not-for-profits.
 This entails production, distribution, marketing, sales, customer support, and other key functions critical to achieving the commercial success of the new product or service.

 Wherever you are in your research, we encourage you to consider and plan how your research will benefit the NZ economy, or how through its implementation, it will create significant positive social and/or environmental impact, this can be done by: